 Fluorescent Lamp and Working Principle of Fluorescent Lamp

 What is Fluorescent Lamp?A fluorescent lamp or a fluorescent tube is a low weight mercury vapour lamp that uses fluorescence to deliver visible light.
 An electric current in the gas energizes mercury vapor which delivers ultraviolet radiation through discharge process which causes a phosphor coating of the lamp inner wall to radiate visible light.
-A fluorescent lamp changes over electrical vitality into useful light a great deal more proficiently than incandescent lamps.
-The normal luminous viability of fluorescent lighting frameworks is 50-100 lumens for every watt, a few times the adequacy of incandescent lamps with equivalent light yield.
+A fluorescent lamp changes over electrical vitality into useful light to a great deal more proficiently than incandescent lamps.
+The normal luminous viability of fluorescent lighting frameworks is 50-100 lumens for every watt, which is a few times the adequacy of incandescent lamps with equivalent light yield.

 How Fluorescent lamp works?